 In the German tradition, as in other countries, most of the basic research in criminal law traces historical developments and the roots of normative criminal law judgments in the history of ideas, particularly the philosophy of the Enlightenment.
 In the Department of Criminal Law, the focus is on more recent developments and on the challenges that contemporary societies face.
 Current normative judgments in the criminal law context reflect shifts in fundamental assumptions that occurred in the second half of the 20th century as the notion of human rights became central to normative thinking.
-One example of such a shift is the change in the role of autonomy rights and the concomitant changes in the structure and scope of sexual offences.
+One example of such a shift is the change in the role of autonomy rights and the concomitant changes in the structure and scope of sexual offenses.

 Another important challenge that will be addressed in our research is the increasing social and cultural fragmentation of contemporary societies.
 The existence of these phenomena invites the question of whether and how they do and should impact the criminal law.
 The approach taken is partly descriptive and partly normative: the former entails surveying changes in criminal norms and criminal justice practices that can be traced to increasing fragmentation in European countries; the latter entails addressing the research questions of whether and how, under contemporary conditions, conduct should be regulated with criminal prohibitions, how wrongdoing and culpability should be assessed, and what sanctions are appropriate.